 The earliest Roman marble copies date from 120 to 50 BC in Pompeii.
 Instead of making the sculpture out of bronze like the ancient Greeks, the Romans created their Doryphoros using marble, which was far cheaper.
 This led to a popular trend among the ancient Romans of including one or more such statues in the gardens and houses of wealthier patrons.
 While nothing of the original spear bearer survives today, its popularity among Roman patrons and emperors led to its prominence in art history.

 10. Roman Mosaics

-These dazzling specimens were then used to cover counter tops, or walls and sometimes even entire floors.
-These mosaics not only served for a stunning view, but the ceramic helped to keep the house cool and it was far easier to keep them clean.
-The Romans used to create different styles of mosaics that varied in terms of shape of each individual ceramic tile or stone.
-These individually painted stones were then put together in a unique pattern such that it would reflect the daily life aesthetics of ancient Rome.
+These dazzling specimens were then used to cover counter tops, walls, and sometimes even entire floors.
+The mosaics were not only beautiful to look at but the ceramic helped to keep the house cool and it was easy to clean.
+The Romans created different styles of mosaics that varied in shape depending on the individual ceramic tile or stone.
+These individually painted stones were then put together in a unique pattern to depict scenes from everyday life.

 From the list above, it is easy to conclude that ancient Roman art included a wide range of artistic techniques and made use of pretty much any resource that could be constructed into a long-lasting piece of art.

 The ancient Romans used ceramic marble to create wonderful mosaics, and at the same time they also used a mixture of different types of marble to create sculptures of lasting historical significance.
 Being the capital of a thriving empire, Rome remained the hub of artistic flair in the republican and empirical eras.

 It is only natural to see Greek, Mediterranean, and even Egyptian influences in ancient Roman art, but these long-lasting monuments and villas showcased some of the most amazing pieces of art and are a testament to the great artistic history of ancient Rome.